ISP2020/git-commands-kidstylex/remote-commands.md

      git remote -v
      ```

-2. The command to view details about a remote repo named origin, including all the remote banches, and local tracking branches.
+2. The command to view details about a remote repo named origin, including all the remote branches, and local tracking branches.
      ```
      git remote show origin
      ```